eastmaels/steemblog.github.io/_posts/account/deanliu/2018-03-06_mithril-android-app-lit-is-on-now-you-can-mine-your-friends-now.md

 - - -

-This page is synchronized from the post: [Mithril Android App 'Lit' is On Now - You can mine your friends now? ](https://steemit.com/@deanliu/mithril-android-app-lit-is-on-now-you-can-mine-your-friends-now)
+This page is synchronized from the post: ['Mithril Android App ''Lit'' is On Now - You can mine your friends now? '](https://steemit.com/@deanliu/mithril-android-app-lit-is-on-now-you-can-mine-your-friends-now)